 The time when you draft your resume and send it to multiple employers is now gone.
 In order to be effective, job seekers customize their job application documents to match the requirements of each and every position they apply for.
 Obviously, not all job hunters do that, there are still those who think sending out a generic resume is the best way to get a job.
-However, more and more people realize today that such approach isn’t efficient at all.
+However, more and more people realize today that such an approach isn't efficient at all.
 As a result, they are tailoring their resumes and CVs for every job posting.
-At Prime-resume we believe such approach is the only way to maximize the efficiency of one’s job search efforts.
+At Prime-resume we believe such an approach is the only way to maximize the efficiency of one's job search efforts.
 And it all starts with a job posting.
 Before you ever get to resume writing, analyzing a job posting seems to be one of the most important things you can do.
 The question is how do you do it?
-What kind information found in the job advert should drive your resume writing process?
+What kind of information found in the job advert should drive your resume writing process?

 Shedding Light on Reviewing Job Postings

 If we were to ask job seekers how much time they spend reviewing a job posting, the majority of people would answer that they would have a 1-2 minute glance before they are done.
 The way job seekers approach analyzing job posting is in some way similar to how hiring managers scan through resumes when selecting the candidates for interviews.
 But anyway, 1-2 minute glance is not enough if you know what you are looking for.
 The truth of the matter is that job seekers only look at the job title and the years of experience required.
 For effective resume writing however, one needs to spend way more time to analyze the information given in the job posting and think everything through before drafting a resume.
 Obviously, knowing what to look for helps a lot.